CO2 soon the recycled fuel with a biocatalyst?

 Its COO Byron Elton explained that it remained for him to find a partner to launch the project.

-"Our partner can be anyone who produces a lot of CO2: a coal plant, a cement plant, a refinery ..." he said at a meeting in New York.
+"Our partner can be anyone who produces many CO2: a coal plant, a cement plant, a refinery ..."
+Has he said during a meeting in New York.

-If a partnership was sealed within nine months, this new type of biofuel could begin to be produced by the end of 2010, Elton said, while acknowledging that the timetable "could be a bit ambitious."
-The technology developed by carbon Sciences uses microorganisms, which it calls "bio-catalysts".
+If a partnership was sealed within nine months, this new type of biofuel could start to be produced at the end 2010 says Elton, recognizing that the timeframe "might be a little ambitious."
+The technology developed by Carbon Sciences uses microorganisms, which she calls "bio-catalysts."
 (Note econologie.com: would this micro algae?)

-In a first step, it is necessary to "destabilize" the carbon dioxide by mixing it with water.
-Then the microorganisms, protected by specially developed polymer shells, take charge of recomposing hydrogen and carbon to produce hydrocarbons.
+First we must "destabilize" the carbon dioxide in the mélageant with water.
+Then the microorganisms, protected by polymer shells specially developed, are responsible for redial hydrogen and carbon to produce hydrocarbons.

-The mechanism is the same as that used in nature, during the genesis of hydrocarbons.
-But in the Carbon Sciences process, "biocatalysts are protected and reused, so gasoline can be produced at a very competitive price."
+The mechanism is the same as that used in nature, in the genesis of hydrocarbons.
+But in the process of Carbon Sciences, "biocatalysts are protected and reused, so that the fuel can be produced with a cost price" very, very competitive. "